cncf/tag-security/assessments/projects/cert-manager/self-assessment.md

 For example, while an X.509 certificate is required for TLS, it is not sufficient to configure a secure TLS server: settings like the TLS version and cipher suites are relevant for that. cert-manager makes no effort to help with that process.
 It only seeks to provide a valid and secure certificate.

-cert-manager also doesn’t provide any guarantees around TLS trust.
+cert-manager also doesn't provide any guarantees around TLS trust.
 Trusting certificates is an important foundation of TLS, and cert-manager has a sister project called trust-manager to help with this.
-The core cert-manager project doesn’t seek to address this.
+The core cert-manager project doesn't seek to address this.

 ## Self-assessment Use